philipmjohnson/ics491f17/index.md

 1. Register for ICS 491(002) for Fall 2017.
 If you need an override, you can request one from Gerald Lau or Philip Johnson.

 2. Monitor the Hawaii Annual Code Challenge site.
-The date of the kickoff meeting for Fall 2017 has not yet been announced, but I have heard that it will be in late August.
-If you haven't heard by early August, send me an email.
+The date of the kickoff meeting for Fall 2017 is Saturday, August 26, at the East-West Center, Keoni Auditorium.

-3. Attend the HACC kick-off meeting in August.
+3. Attend the HACC kick-off meeting on August 26.
 I will be taking attendance!

 4. Form or join a team for HACC.
 You can join up with fellow students in ICS 491 or with others.
 It doesn't matter.